MinasFakhori/Fingerprint/README.md

 ### Overview

-This project involves creating a biometric security system that utilizes an Arduino and a fingerprint scanner to unlock a PC or Mac.
+This project involves creating a biometric security system that utilises an Arduino and a fingerprint scanner to unlock a PC or Mac.
 The system works by capturing and verifying fingerprints, allowing authorized users to access their computers.

 ---
 ### Requirements (Hardware)